funpopgen/CaVEMaN/index.md

 4. Reference allele
 5. Alternate allele

-The `--single-signal` and `simulate` options can also take a covariates file.
+The `--single-signal` and `--simulate` options can also take a covariates file.
 This should be tab separated, the first row should contain subject IDs, and there should be one row for each covariate.

 ***